-Modified stabilised materials are those to which small quantities of binders are added to improve the performance attributes of the material whilst still maintaining the properties of an unbound granular material.
+Modified stabilised materials are those to which small quantities of binders are added to improve the performance attributes of the material while still maintaining the properties of an unbound granular pavement.

-This stabilisation type is adopted when it is desirable to increase bearing capacity, stiffness and/or decrease moisture susceptibility at the same time maintaining flexible pavement characteristics
+This stabilisation type is adopted when it is desired to increase bearing capacity, increase stiffness and/or decrease moisture susceptibility while at the same time maintaining flexible pavement characteristics.

 The two distress mechanisms of modified stabilised pavement materials are vertical deformation and shear.
-The materials should not exhibit excessive shrinkage cracks and / or fatigue induced cracking, which are associated with strongly bound pavement layers.
+The materials should not exhibit the excessive shrinkage cracks and/or fatigue-induced cracking which are associated with strongly bound pavement layers.